Duty of care

 All businesses have a duty of care under the Environmental Protection Act 1990 and other related legislation to safely contain, and legally dispose of any waste produced from it.

 Waste is anything that is no longer required.
 It includes - but is not limited to – old mail, cleaning products, food wrappers, cardboard, plastics and sweepings.
-Legally waste is referred to as ‘controlled waste’ – but it is commonly called commercial, trade or business waste.
-It can be from a shop, office, farm, construction or demolition sites or any other trade or business including those run from home and includes waste brought back to the home to be disposed of.
+Legally waste is referred to as ‘controlled waste’.
+However it is commonly called commercial, trade or business waste.
+It can be from a shop, office, farm, construction or demolition sites or any other trade or business including those run from home.
+It also includes waste brought back to the home to be disposed of.

 If you burn your waste then you are likely to be committing an offence unless specifically exempt.
-No matter how small the amount of waste is, burning is not an acceptable way of disposing of commercial waste and the offence carries a fine (unlimited) and/or imprisonment.
+No matter how small the amount of waste is, burning is not an acceptable way of disposing of commercial waste.
+The offence carries a fine (unlimited) and/or imprisonment.

 To dispose of waste legally you must: